ExposuresProvider/icees-api/README.md

 #### Data for database

-For each table in the schema, create a directory with its table name under `db/data` and put csv files under that directory.
+For each table in the schema, create a directory with its table name under `DATA_PATH` and put csv files under that directory.
 The csv files should have the same headers as the table.
-For example, put `patient.csv` under `db/data/patient` and put `visit.csv` under `db/data/visit`.
+For example, put `patient.csv` under `DATA_PATH/patient` and put `visit.csv` under `DATA_PATH/visit`.

 To generate random samples, run
 ```